lbwanghr/PowerEventWizard/README.md

 Only **one** command can take effect in **each** group.

 ### This app messed up my Login Items page, please help!
-You can reset your Login Items page with this command `sfltool resetbtm`.
+You can reset your Login Items page with the following command in Terminal.
+`sfltool resetbtm`

 ---